cbc-univie/transformato/docs/System_Setup.rst

                 shape: "harmonic"
                 group1: "resname LIG and name C14"
                 group2: "sphlayer 5 15 name C14 and protein and type CA"

+Note that the individual restraints all need to have distinct names (restraint1, restraint2 etc.).
+It is common that they are numbered, but not required - they simply need to adhere to the yaml syntax.

+.. rubric:: Options for manual restraints

 manualrestraints
     :code:`shape="harmonic" ["harmonic","flatbottom"]'`
         Shape of the energy potential.
 Default is "harmonic", "flatbottom" is not yet implemented